makjn10/Chat-server/README.md

 ## CLIENT
+In the client program, first is the establishment of connection to the server and running on the localhost.
+Connection is established by using connect().
+Then select() is used for either reading or writing as in the server program.
+It sends message to the server from the keyboard input using stdin.
+If there is data in the recv_buf, it receives data using recv().
 Once the connection of socket is established with the server,the user is asked to input a username.

 Every user is provided with five options :